LLNL/msr-genie/README.md

 MSR-Safe allow list templates can be generated using the ./GenieCLI allowlist command.
 By default, it expects a directory called "safelist" within the msr-genie directory.

-TODO: command line option for location of scraped data directory

 ## License

 MSR-Genie is distributed under the terms of the MIT license.